$0 Delaware Foster Care Quick-Start Checklist

 Approach Timeline impact Risk What you know at your first DFS meeting

-Wait for next information session, then start Adds 2-6 weeks of waiting plus full post-session timeline Session may be rescheduled; you start from zero after attending General overview; you leave with an application and a checklist
+Wait for next information session, then start Adds the wait for the next session to the post-session timeline Session may be rescheduled; preparation starts later General overview; you receive the next-step instructions

 Who This Is For